compound-finance/comet/certora/README.md

     }
 ```
 14. **Withdraw reserves monotonicity** ✔️*
-The more a manager withdraw from reserves, the less reserves the system should have
+The larger a withdrawal from reserves a manager makes, the smaller the remaining reserves in the system must be
 ```
     {